-ALLIED CRITICAL METALS CORP
+ALLIED CRITICAL METALS INC

 Borralha Tungsten Project